 Run the Audio Troubleshooter

 Windows includes a built-in diagnostic tool that automatically detects and fixes common problems.
-Moreover, the troubleshooter modifies settings that manual adjustments might miss.
+As an added benefit, the troubleshooter modifies settings that manual adjustments might miss, making it worth running before attempting more advanced fixes.

 Step 1: Open Settings by pressing Windows + I